 The full document and recommendations across industry, academia and regulatory can be viewed here.

-This meeting is hosted by the joint MIT CMAC ISCMP Steering Team.
-Registration and attendance at no charge to participants.
+This meeting was hosted by the joint MIT CMAC ISCMP Steering Team.
+Registration and attendance was at no charge to participants.

 Continuous flow chemical reactor manufacturer Laminar Co Ltd (Jungwon-gu, Republic of Korea), represented in the UK and Ireland by Analytik Ltd (Cambridge, UK), have joined the CMAC Future Manufacturing Research Hub as tier 2 members from October 2020.

 Laminar manufactures the world’s first commercially available chemical reactors which utilise Taylor Fluid Flow to synthesize high-purity, uniform substances.
 The patented design chemical reactors use a jacketed cylindrical vessel with a central, rotating agitation bar to produce Taylor Flow mixing along the length of the vessel resulting in 3-times faster mass flow transfer compared to tank type reactors.

 The partnership will see the first Taylor Flow Reactor installed in the UK at CMAC’s Technology Innovation Centre (TIC) site in Glasgow, which will initially be studied to greater understand the mechanisms and potential of the technology, explore new syntheses and be benchmarked against existing processes.
 The CMAC Future Manufacturing Research Hub brings together a research team at Strathclyde, as well as other leading academic groups and an array of industry partners to address the urgent need to translate new molecules into high-value products through rapid predictive development pathways and integrated continuous manufacturing systems.